pemcg/object_walker/README.md

 The default @walk_association_whitelist dumps quite a lot of information, and it can be useful to tailor this for the particular type of dump that we are interested in.
 We can modify our ObjectWalker class to call one of several object_walker methods, each with a different @walk_association_whitelist, selected using a message when calling the instance.
+See sample_whitelists.rb for some examples.

 ![Screenshot 4](/images/screenshot6.tiff)